CheckPointSW/ExportImportPolicyPackage/README.md

 ```git
 git clone --recursive https://github.com/CheckPoint-APIs-Team/ExportImportPolicyPackage
 ```
-Or by clicking the Download ZIP button.
+or by clicking the Download ZIP button.
+In this case, the "cp_mgmt_api_python_sdk" folder will be created empty and you will need to manually download and copy the Check Point API Python SDK content into this folder.

 To export a package, run the import_export_package.py script.
 An interactive menu will guide you the rest of the way.
 Command line flags may also be set in order to skip some or all of the menu.